MicrosoftDocs/powerapps-docs/powerapps-docs/maker/common/wrap/wrap-how-to.md

 ### Step 5: Manage output

 On the **Manage output** screen, create or select an existing App Center location to send your mobile app once the build is complete.
-To create a new location, seect **New location** on top of the screen and then select **Android** or **iOS**.
+To automatically create a new location, seect **New location** on top of the screen and then select **Android** or **iOS**.

 - **Android**: Choose an existing location or create a new location.

 - **iOS**: Choose an existing location or create a new location.

 You can also choose to create your App Center location manually at [App Center](https://appcenter.ms/).
-For more information. see [Create an App Center container for your mobile app manually](#Creating-an-App-Center-container-for-your-mobile-app-manually).
+For more information. see [Create an App Center container for your mobile app manually](Creating-an-App-Center-container-for-your-mobile-app-manually).

 ### Step 6: Wrap up